tadvi/winc/README.md

 # winc

 Common library for Go GUI apps on Windows.
-It is Windows OS only toolkit.
+It is for Windows OS only.
 This makes library smaller than some other UI libraries for Go.

 Design goals: minimalism and simplicity.